-The Social Enterprise and Nonprofit Law Clinic at Georgetown Law will begin accepting requests for pro bono legal assistance in June 2023 for assistance starting September 2023.
+The Social Enterprise and Nonprofit Law Clinic at Georgetown Law is accepting requests for pro bono legal assistance for Spring 2024.

 The Social Enterprise & Nonprofit Law (SENL) Clinic provides business and transactional legal services to social enterprises, nonprofit organizations, small businesses, and worker cooperatives.
 The SENL Clinic is led by experienced attorneys who supervise 12 law students.
 We are open to all inquiries from organizational clients for business, transactional, contract, and other legal services that do not involve litigation or disputes.

-If you would like to request pro bono legal representation which would begin in late January, please email firstname.lastname@example.org.
-Preference will be given to legal requests received by December 15, 2022.
+If you would like to request pro bono legal representation which would begin in late January, please complete the application for legal services and email it to email@example.com.
+Preference will be given to legal requests received by December 15, 2023.
 Our flyer which details the type of pro bono legal services that Clinic provides can be found here.

 Second and third year law students enrolled in the Social Enterprise & Nonprofit Law Clinic are responsible for all aspects of the client representation and legal work including client communication, fact development, project planning and management, legal research, drafting, negotiating, and presentation of the work product.
 Unlike an internship law students do not work at the client’s office nor are the clients responsible for supervising the law students.
 Experienced attorneys within the Clinic supervise the law students and guide them in legal representation to ensure high quality work.